I listen every Monday morning

 unlistenable signal)

 I really like your spirit and the selections you make.
-I often work thru
+I often work thru the

 night here and keep the radio going all the time (I

-produce display cases, platforms and exhibition stuff for museums &
+produce display cases, platforms and exhibition stuff for museums & art

 galleries in Manhattan, and was lucky to catch your show 'cause now I'm